olliecurtis/backpack-react-scripts/packages/react-scripts/migrating-from-v6-to-v7.md

 We have decoupled ESLint and Stylelint from this release.
 This is because the rate at which our configs (`eslint-config-skyscanner` and `stylelint-config-skyscanner`) change is much faster than the underlying functionality of `create-react-app`, causing unecessary churn.

-That means that your `npm run lint:js` and `npm run lint:scss` scripts will no longer work.
-To fix this, install them yourself using:
+That means that your `npm run lint:js` and `npm run lint:scss` scripts will no longer work if on `eslint-config-skyscanner@^4` or `stylelint-config-skyscanner@^1`.

+If on these older versions of our Skyscanner linting configurations and you do not wish to upgrade in this change you will need to install their peer dependencies.
+It is however recommended to upgrade to the latest of each, where not only will this not be a problem but you will benefit from the latest linting features and improvements.

+If you do not wish to upgrade then you can install the required peer dependencies using:

 ESLint

-**Note:** If your codebase uses `eslint-config-skyscanner-with-prettier` then you don't need to do anything.
+**Note:** `eslint-config-skyscanner-with-prettier` does not require peer dependencies, but has been deprecated in favour of `eslint-config-skyscanner` coming with Prettier inbuild by default from [`v5`](https://github.com/Skyscanner/eslint-config-skyscanner/blob/master/CHANGELOG.md).

 ```
-npx install-peerdeps --dev eslint-config-skyscanner@^3
+npx install-peerdeps --dev eslint-config-skyscanner@^4
 ```

 Stylelint